timmolderez/jumpcut-aliases/README.md

   fi
 }
 ```
 - This snippet defines the `j` Bash function that is used to invoke Jumpcut.
-- Make sure to adjust the `jumpcut_bin=~/jumpcut` line so it points to the path where you downloaded the Jumpcut binary!
+Make sure to adjust the `jumpcut_bin=~/jumpcut` line so it points to the path where you downloaded the Jumpcut binary!
-- *(Optional)* If you'd like to invoke Jumpcut with another name than `j`, simply change the function name.
-- *(Optional)* Whenever executing an alias, if you'd also like to see the actual command being executed, you can add `echo "$cmd"` just before the `eval "$cmd"` line.
 - Save the file.
 - All done!
 The next time you open up a terminal, Jumpcut will be ready for use.